 - Simplify the report by showing the phone only once for each account.

 - To help the Sales team see which customers are the best candidates for a SolarBot sale, prioritize the list by the highest number of cases.

 - Maria added the roll-up summary field Number of SolarBots on the Account object which shows how many SolarBots each account has.

 SolarBot Warranty Call Sheet

 Wait, is it the Sales team’s birthday?
 They learned that SolarBots aren’t the only new product on the menu—every bot also has a maintenance warranty sold separately.
 To get the team started selling, Gabriela wants a SolarBot Warranty Call Sheet report that shows the account, phone, warranty status, and when the warranty expired for each SolarBot not covered by warranty.
+You will use a standard report type for this report.
 To ensure this report works as intended, keep users from adjusting the criteria that determines which accounts are shown.